Gut Health & Bloating: Causes, Symptoms & Natural Ways To Improve Digestion

 Some gas is completely normal.

-However, excessive gas may suggest:
+However, excessive gas may sometimes suggest:

-• Fermentation problems
+• Fermentation issues

 • Digestive sensitivity